-The following is a summary of Trilogy’s 2015 year end reserves and reserves value, as evaluated and reported by the independent engineering firm McDaniel & Associates Consultants.
+The following is a summary of Trilogy’s 2016 year end reserves and reserves value, as evaluated and reported by the independent engineering firm McDaniel & Associates Consultants Ltd. (McDaniel”).
 The reserves report has been prepared in accordance with National Instrument 51-101 definitions, standards and procedures.

-- Before tax NPV10 for total proved reserves and for total proved plus probable reserves at the end of 2015 were $779 million and $1,311 billion respectively based on McDaniel Associates & Consultants December 31, 2015 pricing forecast.
+- NPV10 for total proved reserves and for total proved plus probable reserves at the end of 2016 was valued at $936 million and $1,696 million respectively based on McDaniel’s December 31, 2016 pricing forecast

-- Finding and development costs including future development capital were $20.13/Boe for total proved reserves and $14.09/Boe for total proved plus probable reserves.
+- Finding and development costs including future development capital were $12.66/Boe for total proved reserves and $8.09/Boe for total proved plus probable reserves

-- Replaced 144 percent of 2015 produced reserves when compared to total proved reserves additions and 370 percent when compared to total proved plus probable reserves addition.
+- Replaced 180 percent of 2016 produced reserves when compared to total proved reserves additions and 344 percent when compared to total proved plus probable reserves addition

-Trilogy has dedicated substantial resources and capital to further its knowledge base in the Montney and Duvernay plays over the past number of years.
-Over the past year, industry has made significant progress improving drilling and completion techniques and reducing the associated costs.
-These advancements have enabled Trilogy the opportunity to generate and refine several production type curves for its land base, as well as other estimates including estimates for recoverable reserves, liquid ratios, infrastructure requirements and operating costs related to these plays.
-Accordingly, the continued advancements of Trilogy’s Montney and Duvernay resource plays has contributed to further derisking the plays and has afforded Trilogy the opportunity to book additional proved and probable undeveloped reserves in the Kaybob area.
+Trilogy has dedicated substantial resources and capital to further its knowledge base for the Montney and Duvernay plays over the past number of years.
+Over the past year, industry has made significant progress in improving drilling and completion techniques and reducing the associated costs.
+These advancements have enabled Trilogy the opportunity to generate and refine several production type curves for its land base, as well as other estimates, including estimates for recoverable reserves, liquid ratios, infrastructure requirements and operating costs related to these plays.
+Accordingly, the continued advancements in Trilogy’s Montney and Duvernay resource plays have contributed to further de-risking the plays and have afforded Trilogy the opportunity to book additional proved and probable undeveloped reserves in the Kaybob area.

-The results of the 2015 year end reserves report is summarized in the table below (working interest reserves before royalty deductions):
+The results of the 2016 year end reserves report are summarized in the table below:

-(i) Reserve values were determined by McDaniel as of December 31, 2015, using the forward-pricing assumptions in effect by the firm for that date.
+(i) Reserve values were determined by McDaniel as of December 31, 2016, using the forward-pricing assumptions in effect by the firm as at that date.

 (ii) McDaniel evaluated 100 percent of Trilogy’s reserves.